 Persistent rhinitis typically causes sneezing and a blocked, itchy and runny nose.
 An allergy is a common cause but there are also non-allergic causes.
-Treatment options include avoiding things that cause an allergy, an antihistamine nose spray, antihistamine tablets and a steroid nose spray.
+Treatment options include avoiding things that cause an allergy, an antihistamine nasal spray, antihistamine tablets and a steroid nasal spray.
 Other treatments are sometimes used.

 What is rhinitis and what is persistent rhinitis?